bscs16033/mtcnn_video/README.rst

 MTCNN
 #####

-This MTCNN was run for video using this implementation of MTCNN as baseline: https://github.com/ipazc/mtcnn
+In this project, MTCNN was run for video using this implementation of MTCNN as baseline: https://github.com/ipazc/mtcnn

 INSTALLATION
 ############